schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 I deploy my AADDS and AVD resources to the `Switzerland North` region.
 However, I have to deploy AVD _service_ resources to `West Europe` because [the AVD service isn't available in all regions](https://docs.microsoft.com/en-us/azure/virtual-desktop/data-locations).

-To get the latest supported regions, [re-register the AVD resource provider](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-issues#i-only-see-us-when-setting-the-location-for-my-service-objects) like this:
+To get the latest supported regions, [re-register the AVD resource provider](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-issues#i-only-see-us-when-setting-the-location-for-my-service-objects):

 1. Select your subscription under **Subscriptions** in the Azure Portal.
 2. Select the **Resource Provider** menu.